West-Lane-Translator/wlt_content/content/pages/HDTV/Cable.md

 Cable and satellite services only provide you with the first, "main" channel of each of the local stations.
-You may be missing multiple programming choices offered on the HDTV sub-channels, channels that subscription services don't offer under any of their service plans.
+You may be missing multiple programming choices offered on the HDTV subchannels, channels that subscription services don't offer under any of their service plans.

 Additionally, although the cable or satellite version of the local